-These Cinnamon Sugar Baked Oatmeal Cups are sweetened with only dates and great for breakfast, snacks or even dessert!
-They’re vegan, gluten free and naturally sweetened.
+These Cinnamon-Sugar Baked Oatmeal Cups are sweetened with dates.
+They’re great for breakfast, snacks, and even dessert.
+These cups are vegan, gluten-free, and naturally sweetened.

-While dates do add sugar to the oatmeal cups, it is a natural type of sugar found in fruit and they offer more health benefits than refined sugars.
+While dates do add sugar to the oatmeal cups, it’s a natural type of sugar found in fruit, and it offers more health benefits than refined sugars.

-Dates are a source of fructose which is a sugar found naturally in fruits.
-For this reason I don’t call these sugar free oatmeal cups, but dates are much better for you (most people) than any other kind of refined sugar or even maple syrup and coconut sugar.
-Here are just a few health benefits that dates have:
+Dates are a source of fructose, a sugar found naturally in fruits.
+For this reason, I don’t call these sugar-free oatmeal cups, but dates are more nutritious than refined sugar, maple syrup, or coconut sugar.

 - They’re high in fiber.
 A 3.5 serving of dates contains almost 7 grams of fiber.
 Fiber is really important to keep your digestive system running smoothly.

-- Dates are high in antioxidants, which protect your cells from free radicals which can cause disease.
-They also protect against heart disease, cancer, Alzheimers and diabetes.
+- Dates are high in antioxidants, which protect cells from free radicals, which can cause disease.
+They also protect against heart disease, cancer, Alzheimer’s, and diabetes.

-- Lastly, they may play a role in having a smooth natural childbirth.
-I’ve read that if you eat 6 dates a day for the last 4 weeks or so of your pregnancy that it can really help with having a natural labor.
-I did this with my first child and had one of the longest, worst labors ever but I’ve heard some people swear by it 🙂
+- Lastly, they may play a role in smooth, natural childbirth.
+I’ve read that eating six dates a day for the last four weeks or so of pregnancy can help with natural labor.
+I did this with my first child and had one of the longest, worst labors ever, but I’ve heard some people swear by it 🙂

-- Old Fashioned Rolled Oats – If making gluten free make sure get gluten free certified oats.
-I have no tried this recipe with steel cut oats or quick cooking oats so I’m not sure how either would work out.
+- Old-Fashioned Rolled Oats – If making gluten-free, make sure to get gluten-free certified oats.
+I have not tried this recipe with steel-cut or quick-cooking oats, so I’m unsure how either will work.

-- Almond Milk – I always use plain, unsweetened almond milk for my baking recipes.
-You can use any other plant based milk (or even regular milk) you like.
-I prefer not to use milks that contain any extra sweeteners.
+- Almond Milk – I always use plain, unsweetened almond milk for baking recipes.
+You can use any other plant-based milk (or even regular milk) you like.
+I prefer not to use milk that contains any extra sweeteners.

 - Dates – I love using pitted mejdool dates.
-They’re large, soft and have a great flavor.
-You could also use dates with the pit, just make sure to remove the pit before using.
-If you can only find small dates, you might want to throw in a few extra.
+They’re large, soft, and have a great flavor.
+You can use dates with the pit, but make sure to remove the pit before using.
+You might want to throw in a few extras if you can only find small dates.

-- Flax Egg – I’ve made oatmeal cups without any egg substitute in the past and they hold together just fine, but I’ve started adding 1-2 tablespoons of flax to my oatmeal cups because of the health benefits that flax adds.
+- Flax Egg – I’ve made oatmeal cups without any egg substitute in the past, and they hold together just fine, but I’ve started adding 1-2 Tablespoons of flax to my oatmeal cups because of its health benefits.

-- Cinnamon – I add cinnamon to most of my baked oatmeal cup recipes but it’s especially important in these Cinnamon Sugar Baked Oatmeal Cups!
-Cinnamon also has tons of health benefits, including: lowering blood pressure, antioxidant properties, prebiotic properties, lowers blood sugar and is good for digestions.
+- Cinnamon – I add cinnamon to most of my baked oatmeal cup recipes, but it’s especially important in these Cinnamon Sugar Baked Oatmeal Cups!
+Cinnamon has many health benefits, including lowering blood pressure, antioxidant properties, prebiotic properties, and blood sugar, and it’s good for digestion.

 - Vanilla Extract – Vanilla extract helps add a little sweetness in addition to the dates.

-- Where should these be stored?
-I usually store mine in the refrigerator in an airtight container.
-You can store them at room temperature if it isn’t too hot.
-They last longer when stored in the refrigerator.
+- Where should I store them?
+I usually store mine in an airtight container in the refrigerator.
+You can store them at room temperature if it isn’t too hot, but they last longer when stored in the refrigerator.

-- How long does these stay good for?
-I try to eat them within 5 days when stored in the refrigerator.
+- How long do these stay fresh?
+I try to eat them within five days when stored in the refrigerator.

 - Can I use less date paste?
 Sure!
-You can make them as sweet or not sweet as you like.
+You can make them as sweet as you like.

 - Why are they called cups instead of muffins?
-Just a personal preference, have been calling them cups for years now.
+It’s just a personal preference; I’ve been calling them cups for years now.

-- Mine are mushy, what did I do wrong?
-Unfortunately it’s hard to trouble shoot the recipe when I’m not in the kitchen with you, but if you followed the recipe exactly, I would suggest baking longer and letting sit for a bit once they come out of the oven.
+- Mine are mushy; what did I do wrong?
+Unfortunately, it’s hard to troubleshoot the recipe when I’m not in the kitchen with you, but if you followed the recipe exactly, I suggest baking it longer and letting it sit for a bit once it comes out of the oven.

 Blueberry Banana Baked Oatmeal Cups